tomaszkubacki/kafka_connect_demo/kafka_to_sql_server/kafka_to_sql_server.md

 > [!NOTE]
-> We can't use regular console producer since it will not attach schema id in message payload which is required by connector in order to recognize message type
+> We can't use a regular console producer since it will not attach the schema id
+> in a message payload which is required by connector in order to recognize message type

 5. check is data is stored in sql database *my_messages* in table messages